Walter Brookins: Biography

+Frank Coffyn, another Wright man, and Walter Brookins, went for a trip together, stayed up for fifteen minutes, twenty-five seconds.
+This was the first double ascent of the meet."

+June 30.
+1910, Montreal, Que.,- "Walter Brookins in a Wright machine, accompanied by Bertrand De Lesseps, brother of the count, made a flight lasting twenty-three and one-half minutes and rose to a height of 1,140 feet at the aviation meet here today."

+July 2.
+Montreal, Que., - "The holiday crowd of 20,000 people which attended the aviation meet at Lakeside today saw eleven flights.
+One made by Walter Brookins, in his Wright biplane, lasted forty-five minutes.
+He attained an officially certified height of 3,150 feet.

+Ralph Johnstone, one of the Wright aviators, smashed his machine beyond repair while making a landing."

 He later set world records for altitude, transcontinental flight and endurance.

 On July 10, 1910, at Atlantic City in New Jersey, he flew to an altitude of 1,882 m (6,175 ft) in his Wright biplane, becoming the first person to fly at an altitude of one mile.
 He pioneered corkscrews and other stunt flying.

 On 29 September 1910, Brookins piloted the first flight from Chicago, Illinois, to Springfield, Illinois.
-He flew in a Wright Model B. For this flight he was awarded $10,000.
+He flew in a Wright Model B. For this flight the Wright Brother's team was awarded $10,000.

 On 29 October 1910, Brookins flew the new Wright Baby Grand, a clipped-wing, V8-powered flyer to compete in the Gordon Bennett Trophy competition at Belmont, New York.
 In front of the grandstand during the official timing, the aircraft lost half its cylinders and crashed, tossing Brookins out and leaving him with bruised ribs.

 On December 20, 1910, Brookins performed his "spiral dip" at Dominguez Field, Los Angeles.
 He climbed to 500 feet powered by the Wright four-cylinder engine, then spiraled down whirling in a circle about 10 feet in diameter.
 He did three variations of the feat "... making turns which seemed impossible."
 To further astonishment the crowd, he did a series of dives at the ground, pulling up then diving.

+October 2, 1911 - Brookins established a world's record...in carrying 5,000 pieces of mail by "Aerial Post" from Kinloch Aviation Field to Fairground, a distance of twelve miles, in ten minutes and fifteen seconds.